 A good software developer knows the only way to improve his work is by letting his work be evaluated.
 At the same time, you feel obligated to improve other’s work since you know the immense value of feedback and a pair of fresh eyes.

 Almost every software developer gets inspiration and help from various sources to improve his/her work.
-A good developer has the sense of responsibility to give something back to the society.
+A good developer has a sense of responsibility to give something back to society.